Orthographies and dyslexia: Chinese orthographies

-Chinese children dyslexia often have both a visuospatial and phonological disorder which are independent of one another.
+Chinese children suffering dyslexia often have both a visuospatial and phonological disorder which are independent of one another.
 This implies that unlike alphabetic orthographies where only a phonological or visuospatial disorder alone can cause dyslexia, Chinese children must suffer from both disorders for dyslexia to manifest.
 This could be one possible explanation for the comparatively low rates of dyslexia in Chinese children.

 With alphabetic writing systems, phonological awareness plays a central role in reading acquisition; while phonological awareness in Chinese is much less important.
 Rather, reading in Chinese is strongly related to a child's writing skills, which depend on orthographic awareness and on motor memory.
 In handling alphabetic languages with deep orthographies, the child must cope with having more than one spelling to represent a sound.
 In spoken Chinese, a single syllable is used in many different words, and a Chinese child must cope with having many written characters that represent the same syllable.

 Further complicating the Chinese writing system, the Chinese character is made up of strokes and sub-character components, substantially increasing visual complexity.
 Thus orthographic processing is an important aspect of reading.
 Deficient orthography-to-meaning mapping can lead to reading disability.
 A key strategy in teaching children to read is to have children repeatedly write samples of single characters, thus building the child's awareness of a character's internal structure (orthographic awareness).

 Rapid naming is one of the best single predictors of dyslexia in all languages tested, including both alphabetic and character-based writing systems.
 There is some evidence that the means of deciphering characters differs between logographic and alphabetic writing systems in the brain: logographic systems echo map-reading skills.